tweet-sentiment-analyis/infra/README.md

 Setting up the backend:
 1. Set up elastic search by running the Setup_ElasticSearch.sh script.
 2. Setting up elastic search can take up to 15 min.
 The setup can only continue once elastic search has been correctly setup.
-Check the status of elastic search under: https://us-west-2.console.aws.amazon.com/es/home?region=us-west-2# or run the following command in the terminal:

-aws es describe-elasticsearch-domain --domain-name "tweetanalyzer" --query "DomainStatus.Endpoint"

-if the resopnse is not 'null' elastic search is ready
+Check the status of elastic search under: https://us-west-2.console.aws.amazon.com/es/home?region=us-west-2# or run the following command in the terminal:" aws es describe-elasticsearch-domain --domain-name "tweetanalyzer" --query "DomainStatus.Endpoint" " if the resopnse is not 'null' elastic search is ready
 3. Open the setup-ec2.sh file with any text editor and fill in the three lines at the top with your credentials and the name of the ssh key:

 AWS_ACCESS_KEY_ID="FILLOUT"